dgaydukov/cert-aws/sa/files/sa.md

 I think under-the-hood both Athena & LI works the same:
 * they both price based on scanned data: [Athena](https://aws.amazon.com/athena/pricing/) - 5.00 per TB of data scanned, [LI](https://aws.amazon.com/cloudwatch/pricing/) - 0.005 USD per GB (which is 5$ per TB).
-* they both use sql-like query language: athena - pure sql, LI - custom sql-like query language There are several tricks you can do with CW Logs:
+* they both use sql-like query language: athena - pure sql, LI - custom sql-like query language You can also open one log group => click `Search All` in the top right => specify time range + keyword and search all log streams for specified time range.
+In the end both search all & logs insights works the same (both can search through all log streams within specified range).
+Logs insights goes even deeper and allows you to search across up to 20 LG at the same time (search all - only within single LG).
+You can use console/cli to achive this:
+* Logs insights - run query with `start-query` and get queryId => `get-query-results` - to get executed results by queryId (query runs up to 15 min, if it take longer it discarded)
+* Search All - run `filter-log-events`, supply LG, list of log streams (by default all log streams within log group), time range, filter pattern
+There are several tricks you can do with CW Logs:
 * create metric using metric filter - for example fire alarm when app throw 3 times `NullPointerException`
 * export logs into s3 (kms-encrypted destination bucket is not supported)